SeunA88/Analysis-of-Northwind-Traders-Datasets-Using-Power-BI/README.md

 - Order Quantities by Customer's Country
 - Total Order Quantity by Quarter
 - Number of Orders by Shippers
-- Number of Customers per Employee
+- Number of Customers per Employee: Recognition of the Employee that handles the most customers and orders successfully can help optimize the performance of the employee as well as the colleagues, all towards creating an encouraging and enabling environment for profit maximization and business success.

 -